javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

 requesting new certificates each time we launch our traefik container.

 <pre class="sh_diff">
-+      # Run these commands in the host machine before launching traefik:
++      # Run this command in the host machine before launching traefik:
-+      #   $ touch     acme.json"
-+      #   $ chmod 600 acme.json"
++      #   $ touch acme.json && chmod 600 acme.json
 +      - ${PWD}/acme.json:/acme.json
 </pre>

-As the comments suggest, this file needs to be created with specific permissions before hand:
+As the comments suggest, this file needs to be created with specific permissions before running traefik.

     $ touch acme.json && chmod 600 acme.json

-Let's apply the patch:
+Ok, that's all on traefik side, let's apply the patch:

     $ patch -p0 < docker-compose.ssl.yml.patch
     patching file docker-compose.ssl.yml